Contract Submissions (Live!)

 Welcome to Columbus State University's online submission portal!

 The Office of General Counsel, in concert with the University Information and Technology Services Department, developed this online process in order to make contract submissions seamless, straightforward and intuitive.
 Some of the benefits are, as follows:

-- Individualized design - the online submission form was designed to be consistent with the university's procurement and contract review guidelines.
+- Individualized design - the online submission form was designed to be consistent with the university's procurement, UITS and contract review guidelines.

 - Automated workflows - tired of schlepping your contract to multiple reviewers in multiple locations around campus?
 Just make sure you input the correct information, answer all the questions accurately and the contract will be routed automatically to required reviewers.